 Is closing out the books absolutely necessary?

 It really is a necessary part of business to close out the books for the year and keep records for yourself and for your tax return.
 You will need the information to file taxes and it will make April and tax season far less complicated and intimidating.
+Depending on the accounting software tool you use, it may also improve the application efficiency and data storage.

 How do I close the books?